Trip Bacon — The secret ingredient to the perfect getaway logo

 Creator's Tips & Advice

-Consider bringing a small space air freshener or PooPourri to keep the bathroom fresh.
+Consider bringing a small air freshener for the bathroom if traveling with a companion.

 🆕New to Cruising?
 This Creator Addresses: